-Approximately 180,000 physicians, 1,500 hospitals and 10,000 post-acute organizations nationwide utilize Allscripts solutions to automate and connect their clinical and business operations.
+Approximately 180,000 physicians and 1,500 hospitals and more than 10,000 post-acute organizations nationwide use Allscripts solutions to automate and connect their clinical and business operations.
 Our significant installed base, including some of the country's most prestigious medical groups and hospitals, serves as a reference source for prospective clients who are interested in purchasing our solutions.

-Significant Market Demand for Ambulatory EHR among Hospital Base physicians, who constitute by far their largest source of income (via patient referrals), and seek competitive advantage in their communities.
+Market Demand for Ambulatory EHR among Hospital Base

+The proportion of U.S. physician practices owned by hospitals or health systems continues to grow.
+Industry observers expect this trend to continue for the foreseeable future and have projected the number to reach 75% by 2014 as hospitals seek to strengthen their relationships with physicians, who constitute by far their largest source of income (via patient referrals), and seek competitive advantage in their communities.
 A primary strategic imperative of hospital CIOs is to bring their current and newly-employed physicians live on a common EHR platform, ensuring continuity of care and greater efficiencies through seamless information exchange.
 At the same time, hospitals increasingly are seeking to take advantage of the HITECH incentives for EHR adoption by providing an EHR to their affiliated physicians at a subsidized rate.
-Their selection of an ambulatory EHR for both employed and affiliated physicians hinges in large part on the level of integration between the EHR and their existing inpatient information system.
-The integration of Allscripts ambulatory EHRs and the Eclipsys acute care solutions is intended in part to meet this rapidly evolving market demand.
-We believe many of the company's existing Sunrise hospitals (approximately 700 at the time of the merger) are likely to turn to Allscripts when they are considering an EHR or EHR replacement for their employed and/or affiliated physicians.
+Their selection of an EHR for both employed and affiliated physicians hinges in large part on the level of integration between the EHR and their existing inpatient information system.
+The integration of Allscripts EHRs for physician practices and hospitals and health systems is intended in part to meet this rapidly evolving market demand.